-In 2021, 51 applications were submitted to the Regulator about the actions of the public service provider in the electricity sector.
-Five complaints were justified and eight were not related to the Regulator's competence.
-A dispute resolution procedure was initiated in one case, the decision will be adopted in 2022.
+In 2022, 44 applications were submitted to the Regulator about the actions of the public service provider in the electricity sector.
+Four complaints were justified and four were not related to the Regulator's competence.
+In 2022, two decisions were adopted.

-In 2021, 21 applications were submitted to the Regulator about the actions of the public service provider in the natural gas sector.
-One complaint was justified and three were not related to the Regulator's competence.
-A dispute resolution procedure was was initiated in one case, the decision will be adopted in 2022.
+In 2022, 34 applications were submitted to the Regulator about the actions of the public service provider in the natural gas sector.
+None complaint was justified and six were not related to the Regulator's competence.
+No dispute resolution procedure was initiated in 2022.